epfl-ada/ada-2021-project-jjzm/README.md

 ## Proposed additional datasets

-For our research questions we will not need any additional datasets, except from the information gotten from Wikidata.
+For our research questions we will not need any additional datasets, except from the information obtained from Wikidata.
 More precisely, we are enriching the Quotebank dataset with additional data about the speaker - their nationality and political party.

 ## Methods